saraNasser4/coffee-tracker/README.md

 ### Finish with styling and add fake data in Stats component

 I've been trying to make the cards in that component dynamic as I can cuz they are repetitive so I make an object that contains the whole data about each card and render to the screen so the code is more organize.

+### Finish with History component

+One new thing I've learnt in this part was that I can display a massage when I hover over it by adding title attribute to the element.
+I made a dynamic coffee icons that changes its number according to the average amount of coffee you have.